-The Group received a demand notice from the Regional Municipality of Wood Buffalo ("RMWB") in relation to the 2016-2021 municipal property taxes of CAD12.37 million.
-The Group was also charged with overdue penalties of CAD7.97 million.
+The Group received a demand notice from the Regional Municipality of Wood Buffalo ("RMWB") in relation to the 2016-2022 municipal property taxes of approximately CAD13,724,000.
+The Group was also charged with overdue penalties of approximately CAD10,969,000.
 Since then the Group was in active negotiation with RMWB for a settlement plan with proposals to waive overdue penalties.
 As at the date of this report, the Group believes that notices issued by RMWB relating to property taxes did not comply with relevant legislation and the Group has sought judicial review to determine the effect of non-compliant tax notices on RMWB's property tax claim.
-The Group has also been served with a Statement of Claim on the demand notice in which RMWB claims approximately CAD15.9 million plus costs for allegedly unpaid municipal property taxes for 2016-2020.
-The Group has not been required to file a Statement of Defence in the Action, and is continuing its judicial review application with respect to the validity of tax notices issued by RMWB.

-32. COMMITMENTS AND CONTINGENCIES (CONTINUED)
+31. COMMITMENTS AND CONTINGENCIES (CONTINUED)